scikit-bio/scikit-bio/doc/source/development/coding_guidelines.rst

 - *To test permutations, check that the original and shuffled version are different, but that the sorted original and sorted shuffled version are the same.* Make sure that you get *different* permutations on repeated runs and when starting from different points.

 - *To test random choices, figure out how many of each choice you expect in a large sample (say, 1000 or a million) using the binomial distribution or its normal approximation.* Run the test several times and check that you're within, say, 3 standard deviations of the mean.

+- All tests that depend on a random value should be seeded, for example if using NumPy, `numpy.random.seed(0)` should be used, in any other case the appropriate API should be used to create consistent outputs between runs.
+It is preferable that you do this for each test case instead of doing it in the `setUp` function/method (if any exists).

+- Stochastic failures should occur less than 1/10,1000 times, otherwise you risk adding a significant amount of time to the total running time of the test suite.

 Example of a ``nose`` test module structure
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^